PSCLab-ASU/OpenICS/L1-magic/readme.md

 * **epsilon** - The allowed error for the initial point x0 of the 'qc' and 'dantzig' constraints.
 For 'dantzig' it is also used as the correlation constraints.
 Must be a scalar for 'qc', but can be a scalar or an Nx1 vector for 'dantzig', where N is the original size of the signal.
 * **lbtol** - The tolerance of the log-barrier algorithm.
 This is only applied to the 'qc' constraint.
 * **mu** - The factor by which to increase the barrier constant per iteration.
 This is only applied on the 'qc' constraint.
 * **normalization** - Whether the image should be normalized prior to sensing and reconstruction.
 Normalization consists of dividing by the L2-norm and subtracting the mean, and then inverting this transformation after reconstruction.
-This allows images to become sparser.
+This allows images to become sparser and may improve reconstruction accuracy.

+# TV Methods
+The TV methods have three different implementations which it can run, which are specified under the 'constraints' parameter.
+These include:
+* Equality constraints, or **'eq'**
+* Quadratic constraints, or **'qc'**
+* Dantzig Selector, or **'dantzig'**

+Additional parameters include the following:
+* **lbtol** - The tolerance of the log-barrier algorithm.
+* **mu** - The factor by which to increase the barrier constant per iteration.
+* **lintol** - The tolerance of the linear equation solving algorithm.
+* **linmaxiter** - The maximum number of iterations of the linear equation solving algorithm.
+For 'eq', it is the Symmetric LQ method, while 'qc' and 'dantzig' utilize the Conjugated Gradients method.
+* **epsilon** - The allowed error for the initial point x0 of the 'qc' and 'dantzig' constraints.
+Must be a scalar.
+* **normalization** - Whether the image should be normalized prior to sensing and reconstruction.
+Normalization consists of dividing by the L2-norm and subtracting the mean, and then inverting this transformation after reconstruction.
+This allows images to become sparser and may improve reconstruction accuracy.